samuellau0802/citadel-apac-datathon-2023/readme.md

 Q2: Considering the frequency of car crashes and the accident's severity, what factors will affect it?

+Q2(by lsy): Does the reponse time of traffic police have effect on the accidents' severity?
+To do(by lsy): do some hypothesis testing.
+If it does, try to find the quantitative relation between these two.

 To do: Investigate deeper into these specific features, which will involve more severe car crashes through regression models

 Q3: How can we provide effective recommendations on how to improve road safety within Philadelphia?